 1You’ll want to dip the outside of the bottle nipple in pumped milk before you screw it on to the bottle so it has a familiar taste.
 This may or may not eliminate the baby side eye when a certain tiny person realizes you’re trying to pull a fast one on them with this weird bottle contraption.

 2 Sit your baby up in your arms or on your lap facing you.
-Because bottle nipples tend to drip when inverted, we want baby sitting up so that the bottle nipple enters their mouth horizontally and milk isn’t being poured down their throat.
+Because bottle nipples tend to drip when inverted, we want baby sitting up so that the bottle nipple enters their mouth horizontally or even slightly angled upwards so milk isn’t being poured down their throat.
 This is an important step of paced bottle feeding, which is key for bottling a breastfed baby.

 Paced bottle feeding means that the baby is in more control of the flow and volume of milk.
 When baby sits up, they have to work a little harder to get the milk out of the bottle nipple and they are more in control of the milk flow.

-3 With baby sitting up, gently touch the bottle nipple to their lips.
+3 With baby sitting up, gently vertically lay the bottle nipple against their lips.
 Hopefully they’ll open their mouth for you.
 Do NOT force the nipple into their mouth.
-When they open up, gently put the tip of the nipple into their mouth, and have it touch the very front of roof of their mouth.
-You may have to tickle it back and forth a bit to get them to suck.
+When they open up, gently put the tip of the nipple into their mouth, and have it touch the very front of the roof of their mouth.
+You may have to tug on it just a bit to get them to seal their lips around it and suck.